- Jun 6, 2024

 Develop body knowledge

-Your body is your number one guide in getting your needs met, no one can ever know more than your own body.
-It can be helpful to draw on nutrition information to help guide us too but nutrition information should always add to your own body knowledge and feel supportive.
+While it can be helpful to draw on nutrition information to help guide us, nutrition information we take on should always add to our own body knowledge and feel supportive.
 If it draws you away from connection with your own body then it likely is not helping you overall.

 Feeling out of control around food is a common experience, but it doesn’t have to be this way.
 By understanding the reasons behind these feelings, you will be better equipped to develop a healthier, more balanced relationship with food.
-Remember, eating is not perfect and it is normal to feel uncomfortable from time to time.
-But it doesn’t have to feel stressful or out-of-control.